libmapper/libmapper/doc/expression_syntax.md

 ## Propagation Management

+By default, convergent maps will trigger expression evaluation when *any* of the source signals are updated.
+For example, the convergent map `y=x0+x1` will output a new value whenever `x0` *or* `x1` are updated.
+Evaluation can be disabled for a source signal by inserting an underscore `_` symbol before the source name, e.g. `y=x0+_x1` will be evaluated only when the source `x0` is updated, while updates to source `x1` will be stored but will not trigger evaluation or propagation to the destination signal.

-If desired, the expression can be evaluated "silently" so that updates do not propagate to the destination.
+If desired, the entire expression can be evaluated "silently" so that updates do not propagate to the destination.
 This is accomplished by manipulating a special variable named `muted`.
 For maps with singleton destination signals this has an identical effect to manipulating the `alive` variable, but for instanced destinations it enables filtering updates without releasing the associated instance.

 The example below implements a "change" filter in which only updates with different input values are sent to the destination: